PLSysSec/rlbox_wasm2c_sandbox/README.md

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).

-This code has been tested on 64-bit versions of Ubuntu, Mac OSX and Windows.
+This code has been tested on 64-bit versions of Ubuntu, Mac OSX and Windows and 32-bit versions of Ubuntu (other platforms would likely work out of the box too).

 ## Reporting security bugs